Pesh243/Pesh243/README.md

 - 👀 I’m interested in being better than I was yesterday
 - 🌱 I’m currently learning HTML, CSS, js and SQL.
 - 💞️ I’m looking to collaborate on anything that will improve my skills.
-- 📫 Yoou can reach me on pomusina@edu.cdv.pl
+- 📫 You can reach me on pomusina@edu.cdv.pl
 - ⚡ Fun fact: I can roll my tongue :)